AmbientTea/prolog-schemes/README.md

 List = [[2, 3], [4]].
 ```

-Someties an operation can be nested in a couple different ways and this can be reflected
+Sometimes an operation can be nested in a couple different ways and this can be reflected
 in the type:

 ```prolog